Pedro-Ponteiro/InitializePythonProject/README.md

 # InitializePythonProject

 Powershell script that configures and creates a new base python project for development.
+(Uses CI_CodeQuality)

 ## Installation